 Microalgae in Fish Diets

-Many research have examined the inclusion of microalgae in fish diets, with results differing by species, amount, and target fish species.
+Many research has examined the inclusion of microalgae in fish diets, with results differing by species, amount, and target fish species.
 Key findings on microalgae inclusion and fish development, health, and performance are below.

 1. Several studies show that microalgae-based diets can improve the growth performance of farmed fish.
 When fed 10-20% chlorella, rainbow trout and tilapia grow faster and convert feed better.
 Spirulina boosts tilapia and catfish growth and feed efficiency.
 Microalgae may lose their growth-promoting properties at increasing inclusion levels due to nutrient imbalances or anti-nutritional causes[21].

 2. Health and Immunity: Spirulina and Haematococcus microalgae improve fish health and immunity.
 When fed microalgae, salmonids, tilapia, and prawns showed enhanced disease resistance and immunological function.
 Microalgae's antioxidants, especially carotenoids like astaxanthin and phycocyanin, may increase fish immunity and reduce oxidative stress.
 These benefits improve health and lower infection risk.
-Aquaculture species benefit from microalgae-based diets in terms of feed conversion efficiency and nutrient utilisation[13]
+Aquaculture species benefit from microalgae-based diets in terms of feed conversion efficiency and nutrient utilization[13]

 3. Microalgae digestibility and nutrient bioavailability, such as amino acids and fatty acids, improve feed efficiency.
 Microalgae improve nutrient absorption and feed efficiency in rainbow trout and tilapia, making production more efficient[22].

 4. Cons: Fish diets with microalgae have problems.
 High microalgae inclusion levels may reduce growth and feed conversion efficiency because to nutrient imbalances or anti-nutritional fibre and polysaccharides.
 Spirulina, which requires particular conditions, is expensive to grow.
-Careful formulation and inclusion level optimisation yield the best aquaculture feed performance[23].
+Careful formulation and inclusion level optimization yield the best aquaculture feed performance[23].

 With their high protein, essential fatty acid, vitamin, and mineral content, microalgae may substitute fishmeal in aquaculture diets.
-For fish development, health, and feed utilisation, Chlorella, Spirulina, and Haematococcus have been extensively studied as fishmeal substitutes.
+For fish development, health, and feed utilization, Chlorella, Spirulina, and Haematococcus have been extensively studied as fishmeal substitutes.
 To employ microalgae in commercial aquaculture, cost, scalability, and appropriate inclusion levels must be addressed.
-Future research should optimise microalgae-based diets, evaluate their long-term effects on fish health and performance, and boost large-scale algae production economics[15,17].
+Future research should optimize microalgae-based diets, evaluate their long-term effects on fish health and performance, and boost large-scale algae production economics[15,17].
 Comparing macronutrient and micronutrient profiles of microalgae and fishmeal indicates their nutritional potential (Figure 1).

 Fig 1.
 Comparing Fishmeal and Selected Microalgae Nutritionally.
 This graphic compares fishmeal and three commonly studied microalgae (Chlorella, Spirulina, and Haematococcus) nutritional profiles.
 Crude protein, essential amino acids (lysine, methionine), omega-3 fatty acids (EPA+DHA), and a vitamin-mineral composite score are important.
 Microalgae have a rich and balanced nutritional profile, making them viable fishmeal replacements in aquaculture feeds.